Tartu, Estonia

 When we asked people what advice they would give someone preparing to move to Tartu, they said:

 "Tartu is the second largest city in Estonia and is known for its vibrant student culture.
 It is a great place to live for expats, with a low cost of living and a high quality of life.
 The city is well connected to the rest of Europe, with direct flights to many major cities.
 English is widely spoken in Tartu, making it easy for expats to communicate.
 The city is also home to a number of universities, making it a great place to study or work.
 The climate in Tartu is generally mild, with cold winters and warm summers.
 Expats should be aware that the city can be quite rainy, so it is important to bring appropriate clothing.
-Finally, expats should be aware that the city is quite small, so it is important to plan ahead and research the area before moving," commented one expat who made the move to Tartu.
+Finally, expats should be aware that the city is quite small, so it is important to plan ahead and research the area before moving," said one expat in Tartu.

 How do I find a place to live in Tartu?